-You will also be allocated a Personal Tutor.
+You will also be allocated a Personal Tutor which will be your Academic Assessor.
 Your Personal Tutor will be proactively involved in the delivery of your programme and will have contact with you throughout your time at the University.
 They will support your learning and development, including through tutorials, Progress Reviews and other support as outlined in the Personal Tutoring Policy.

 There will be opportunities to request personal tutoring either face to face or via telephone or Microsoft Teams.
 After each Framework day there is one hour set aside for any student to access your personal tutor.
-In addition, your personal tutor will visit you in practice where there is the opportunity to have one-to-one tutorial.
+In addition, your personal tutor will visit you in practice, where there is the opportunity to have a one-to-one tutorial.